-As solvability of (8) in the strict sense cannot be expected due to data errors and model imperfections, the system (8) is frequently replaced by a nonlinear least squares problem.
-In our operator formalism the above mentioned pursuit of the "optimal" parameter solution then amounts to solving the minimization problem where $\|\cdot\|Y$ is an appropriate norm for measuring the discrepancy between data and simulated output.
-In our example, the noisy data was generated by numerical integration of the ODE system given in Table 1(a) of Appendix B using the initial values given in Table 1(b), the "true" parameter values q given in Table 1(c) and the experimental settings given in Table 1(d).
-Subsequently, this "exact" data $y \equiv F(q)$ was perturbed such that the resulting relative error of y^{δ} was 1%.
-The bound for the local absolute condition number of the first order necessary condition for a minimizer of (9) is proportional to $\lambda{\text{max}}/\lambda{\text{min}}$, where λ{max} and λ{min} denote the largest and smallest eigenvalue of the matrix
+As solvability of (8) in the strict sense cannot be expected due to data errors and model imperfections, the system (8) is frequently replaced by a nonlinear least-squares problem.
+In our operator formalism, the above-mentioned pursuit of the 'optimal' parameter solution then amounts to solving the minimization problem where $\|\cdot\|{Y}$ is an appropriate norm for measuring the discrepancy between data and simulated output.
+In our example, the noisy data were generated by numerical integration of the ODE system given in table 1(a) of appendix B using the initial values given in table 1(b), the 'true' parameter values q given in table 1(c) and the experimental settings given in table 1(d).
+Subsequently, these 'exact' data $y \equiv F(q)$ were perturbed such that the resulting relative error of y^{δ} was 1%.
+The bound for the local absolute condition number of the first-order necessary condition for a minimizer of (9) is proportional to $\lambda{max}/\lambda{min}$, where λ{max} and λ{min} denote the largest and smallest eigenvalues of the matrix